signalfx/splunk-otel-java/README.md

 with every merge to the `main` branch.
 Snapshots are primarily intended to test new functionality and are not recommended for production use.

+# Upgrades

+For information and best practices around upgrades, see the [Upgrading documentation](docs/upgrading.md).

 ## Troubleshooting

-For troubleshooting information and known issues, see [Troubleshooting Java instrumentation](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.html) in the official Splunk documentation.
+For troubleshooting information and known issues, see [Troubleshooting Java instrumentation](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.html) in the Splunk Observability Cloud user documentation.

 # License and versioning